Bike and Barge Holland — Tulips and More!

 We reach Dordrecht — our stop for the night.
 Over a thousand years old, Dordrecht lies on the confluence of three mighty rivers.

-Gouda (30 miles)
+Day 4: Gouda (30 miles)

-Today we head north to explore the wonderful village of Kinderdijk — honored as a World Heritage Treasure by UNESCO in 1997.
+We head north to explore the wonderful village of Kinderdijk — honored as a World Heritage Treasure by UNESCO in 1997.
 Built in 1740 and preserved to this day, 19 sturdy mills were built in Kinderdijk — a concentration of this number found nowhere else in the world.

 Today is our day to count windmills- usually 30 of them as we cycle the dike of the Lek River and enjoy panoramic views reaching miles.
 For those animal lovers, just born baby lambs will be scampering with their mothers and crossing our paths on the dikes.